 Companies who have tapped into our proven expertise have received legal counsel in the following areas:

-- Employee Benefits – for companies with U.S. operations, Phillips Lytle’s Employee Benefits Group provides a full range of legal services with respect to all types of employee benefit plans
+- Employee Benefits – for companies with U.S. operations, Phillips Lytle’s employee benefits attorneys provide a full range of legal services with respect to all types of employee benefit plans.

-- Tax – we advise Canadian businesses on the U.S. tax structures involved with investing in, or doing business in, the United States.
+- Tax – we advise Canadian businesses on the U.S. tax structures involved with investing, or doing business, in the United States.
 We also provide representation to Canadian companies in adversary proceedings with federal, state and local taxing authorities.

-- Commercial Litigation – Phillips Lytle defends Canadian clients on threatened claims related to their products or services in the United States including UCC matters, patent and trademark litigation and prosecution, as well as a wide variety of business disputes
+- Commercial Litigation – Phillips Lytle defends Canadian clients on threatened claims related to their products or services in the United States, including UCC matters and patent and trademark litigation and prosecution, as well as a wide variety of business disputes.

-- Corporate Immigration Matters – the Buffalo-Niagara Region has a strong U.S. Citizen and Immigration Services (USCIS) presence because it serves as a major corridor of Canadian immigration.
+- Corporate Immigration Matters – the Buffalo Niagara Region has a strong United States Citizenship and Immigration Services (USCIS) presence because it serves as a major corridor of Canadian immigration.
 With our Buffalo office situated minutes from the Canadian border, we interface regularly with the USCIS.
-We assist clients with border issues involving admission into the United States, and we prepare and file all employment-based applications, such as H-1B (specialty occupations), L-1 (intra-company transferees) and TN (Trade NAFTA professionals) applications.
+We assist clients with border issues involving admission into the United States, and we prepare and file all employment-based applications, such as H-1B (specialty occupations), L-1 (intra-company transferees) and TN (Trade NAFTA professionals).

 - Joint Ventures and Strategic Alliances – we assist with planning, structuring, negotiating and documenting joint ventures and strategic partnerships with multinational parties.

-Phillips Lytle has a strategic alliance with Invest Buffalo Niagara, a nonprofit organization dedicated to business development in Buffalo-Niagara, U.S. Invest Buffalo Niagara offers a team of international business advisors who are available to provide customized solutions for your company’s growth.
+Phillips Lytle has a strategic alliance with Invest Buffalo Niagara, a nonprofit organization dedicated to business development in the Buffalo Niagara Region.
+Invest Buffalo Niagara offers a team of international business advisors who are available to provide customized solutions for your company’s growth.
 Whether it is site selection, tax minimization or labour benefits, Invest Buffalo Niagara’s Canadian-based U.S. experts are ready to help you access one of the world’s biggest marketplaces.

 Here’s a sampling of our Canadian clients with U.S. operations:

 - CurOzone USA, Inc. is a designer, manufacturer and distributor of dental equipment worldwide.
-Phillips Lytle participated in negotiations to purchase international intellectual property, prepared all documents, and closed the purchase transaction.
+Phillips Lytle participated in negotiations to purchase international intellectual property, prepared all documents and closed the purchase transaction.
 We also established the U.S. corporation for the Canadian shareholders.
-We continue to create CurOzone’s commercial agreements and handle all legal matters associated with the worldwide manufacture and distribution of its products and protection of its intellectual property.
+We continue to create CurOzone’s commercial agreements and handle all legal matters associated with the worldwide manufacture and distribution of its products, as well as protection of its intellectual property.